 The Secretary can designate a country for TPS due to:

 - Ongoing armed conflict (such as civil war),

 - An environmental disaster (such as earthquake or hurricane), or an epidemic, or

 Who is eligible for TPS?

-TPS can be granted to an individual who is a national of a country designated for TPS and meets other requirements and has been continuously physically present in the U.S. since specific dates.
+TPS can be granted to an individual who is a national of a designated country, has filed for status during a specified registration period, and who has been continuously physically present in the U.S. since a designated date.